Initiative Petitions (Statewide)

 The Attorney General and Secretary of the Commonwealth are responsible for determining the final wording of eligible questions and will informally review draft questions at the sponsors' request.

 The process is governed by M.G.L. c.
 53, §§ 19 to 22.
-More information is available on the Secretary of State's Web guide on Public Policy Questions.
+More information is available on the Secretary of State's guide on Referendum Petitions.

 Local Ballot Questions (Cities and Towns)